Shahmar Alakbarov

 Shahmar Zulfugar oglu Alakbarov (Şahmar Ələkbərov; (August 23, 1943, Kirovabad – August 12, 1992, Baku) was an Azerbaijani actor, screenwriter, voice actor, narrator, director, and People's Artist of the Azerbaijan SSR (1989).
 He was also a member of the Communist Party of the Soviet Union since 1978.

-His first appearance in theater was in William Shakespeare's "Lope de Vega" play.
-After his success in the play "Ulduzlar", he gained the admiration of a wide audience.
-His first role on screen was in the film "Dağlarda döyüş", and his last was "Yük".
-Although he did not live to see the film's premiere, it was based on a script written by Shahmar Alakbarov and focused on the Baku millionaire Agha Musa Naghiyev.
+His first appearance in theater was in William Shakespeare's play "Lope de Vega".
+His first role on screen was in the film "Dağlarda döyüş", and his last was "Yük", which was released posthumously.
+It was based on a script written by Shahmar Alakbarov and focused on the Baku millionaire Agha Musa Naghiyev.
 The film was shown at the Berlin Film Festival.
 He worked as both an actor and director at the "Azerbaijanfilm" film studio.
 After completing his education, he remained at the university as a teaching assistant.
-Shahmar Alakbarov was also active in the field of television and radio.
+Shahmar Alakbarov was also active in television and radio.
 His first appearance on radio was as the host of the "Ulduz" program.
-Additionally, he created memorable characters in dozens of television performances.
 He was the host of the "Molla Nasraddin" radio show and participated in the dubbing of many films.
 His close ones referred to Shahmar Alakbarov as the "canlı trio."

 Biography

 Early years

 Shahmar Alakbarov was born on August 23, 1943, in Ganja, Azerbaijan, to Zulfugar Alakbarov who was from Cəbrayil and Izulat khanum who was from Tbilisi.
-When Shahmar was 9 years old, his family moved from Ganja to Baku.
+When Alakbarov was 9 years old, his family moved from Ganja to Baku.
 He finished secondary school at the age of 15.
-At home, he mentioned that he would apply to the Faculty of Oriental Studies at the State University, but as it turned out, he did not, which made his mother, Izulet Alakbarova, very upset.
-Izulet was one of the first graduates of the newly established pedagogical technical school in Azerbaijan and did not want her son to pursue a career on stage.
+His mother, Izulet Alakbarova, was one of the first graduates of the newly established pedagogical technical school in Azerbaijan and did not want her son to pursue a career on stage.

 His wife was the theater scholar Kamila Alakbarova.
 They had twin daughters, Izulat and Leman.
-Both of the twin daughters, Izulat and Leman Alakbarova, are married and have been living abroad for a long time.
 Izulat's husband, Fuad Isgandarov, is Azerbaijan's Ambassador Extraordinary and Plenipotentiary to the Kingdom of Belgium and also the Head of Azerbaijan's Mission to the European Union.

-Shahmar Alakbarov lived only 50 years, but during that time, he created many memorable roles and films.
-He studied acting in Rza Tahmasib's class at the Theater Institute and graduated from the Azerbaijan Institute of Arts in 1964.
+Alakbarov studied acting in Rza Tahmasib's class at the Theater Institute and graduated from the Azerbaijan Institute of Arts in 1964.
 While still in his third year, he was hired by the Azerbaijan State Academic National Drama Theater.
 Later, the renowned artist Adil Isgandarov invited him to join the "film acting" studio that he had established at the film studio.